MrPicklePinosaur/AoC2021/README.md

 already helps quite a bit when dealing with uncurrying suggestions.
 For example I learned about the `uncurry` function.

+## Day 6

+Not much to comment on, this day was pretty straight forward.
+It involved me iterating through the most naive solution (simulating all fish in an array and foldr to construct new array every time), to slightly better one (mapping through array and adding baby fish seperately), to a final solution (buckets of fish of each age).

 # TODO
 - [ ] cli that let's you print output of each day, also has flags for part a/b etc
 - [ ] consider literate programming for questions?